phinocio/loadorderlibrary-api-docs/users/register.md

 | ------- | -------- |
 | 201       | The user was created successfully |
 | 422       | The request was unable to be completed.
 Check the response message for details |
+| 500       | Internal server error.
+Something when wrong with the request

 ## Example